eirikeg1/Study-Notes/IN4080 - Natural Language Processing/Week 4 - Sequence Labeling.md

 # Naive Bayes for sequence labeling

-* Unigram model (can only give the same answer to a word all the time regardless of contex)
+* Unigram model (can only give the same answer to a word all the time regardless of context)
 *

 ## A first and (probably bad) way: